samuelmacdg/kh-av-helper/README.md

 - When closing OBS, a message appears that "OBS has crashed".
 - You can file a bug report on the Issue tab if you found any bug or has any suggestion.
 - Feel free to help me squash the bugs by forking this repository and sending pull requests
+- The Stopwatch may not accurately show the stopwatch status at startup.
+Untick or tick to see actual status.
+This will be fixed soon.